JUnit to TestRail mapping

 </testsuites>

-JUnit tags
+JUnit tags to TestRail Mapping

 When parsed by the TestRail CLI, each JUnit report tag is converted to a TestRail entity, as per the table below.

-XML JUnit tags TestRail mapping
+XML JUnit tags TestRail entity

 <testsuites> Suite